 Origin

-This idiom has been used since the early 1800s.
-It is one of a number of common phrases that use ‘none the’ to mean that someone doesn’t have more of a particular quality than they did before.
-Another idiom that uses this construction is ‘none the worse for wear.’
+This idiom has been used since the early 1600s.
+It is one of a number of common phrases that use the construction ‘none the’ to mean that someone doesn’t have more of a particular quality than they did before.
+Like several other English expressions, it follows a specific linguistic pattern where “none the” acts as a negative qualifier for a comparative adjective.
+This structural style is also found in phrases like “none the worse for wear,” emphasizing that despite a particular event or effort, a person’s condition or knowledge remains exactly as it was before.

-A number of similar expressions can be created using the phase none the more:
+A number of similar expressions can be created using the phrase none the more:

 “He was none the more friendly to us after we let him borrow our lawnmower.”